You think you want to get married? First, look up the definition of marriage. The internet gives us plenty of definitions:

 These days, with the women able to work and make money for themselves there’s no reason to get married for financial stability.
 Equality is on the rise.
-Although I feel as if masculinity is on the fall…
+Although masculinity is on the fall…

 So why are we still treating marriage like a business agreement?

 When you partake in the marriage institution and enter a contractual relationship with another person you are signing an agreement document legally recognized by the government.

 And hopefully by now all men are fully aware that if their marriage business partnership doesn’t work out, half of his life will be taken from him and distributed to his ex-wife business partner.

 When you get married you aren’t trying to enter a high-risk financial situation.

 When you get married, it’s because you want to form an intimate commitment with another person with the potential to have kids to bring up.